qhull/qhull/README.txt

   - tar zxf qhull-src.tgz
   - cd qhull

-  Compiling with Makefile (i.e., Makefile.txt)
+  Compiling qhull and rbox with Makefile (i.e., Makefile.txt)
   - cd src
   - in Makefile, check the CC, CCOPTS1, PRINTMAN, and PRINTC defines
       - the defaults are gcc and enscript